rollbar/docs/guides/billing.md

 * **90%** of monthly limit
 * **100%** of monthly limit

-An additional email will be sent to the Owners if the account is automatically upgraded
+An additional email will be sent to the Owners if the account is automatically upgraded.

 ### Disabling On-Demand